AvirukBasak/http-status-codes/README.md

-# HTTP-Codes
+# HTTP-StatusCodes
-A JSON containing all HTTP codes with their corresponding status message.
+A JSON containing all HTTP status codes with their corresponding status messages.